Corey Seager Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up the 10th-fewest home runs in baseball (184 total, 1.2 per game).
+- Mariners pitchers combine to give up the ninth-fewest home runs in baseball (184 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.